 The secretary might be correct.
 If these firms will collapse, so let it be.
 Enough of using public money to save private enterprises whose businesses are failing.
 It is not the business of the people, the taxpayer, to save these companies while there are other more important matters to attend to such as social services, health benefits and education.
 The people’s money should be used for general welfare, not for the welfare of the ailing companies.
 If GM and Chrysler would fail, for sure there will be others that will take their place in the automobile industry.

-Posted by Jones on January 8th, 2009 :: Filed under Uncategorized
+Posted by admin on January 8th, 2009 :: Filed under Uncategorized

 You can leave a response, or trackback from your own site.